 Another wonderful example is Lisette Kreus, a passionate diver and the owner of Lionfish Caribbean.
 Like a lot of businesses, the concept of Lionfish Caribbean was originally developed to specialize in education and safe hunting practices.
 However, it quickly grew into something much more.
 In addition to teaching, Lisette sells her catch to many local restaurants, organizes cool culinary events and makes beautiful jewelry using Lionfish fins!

 Lisette says, “the reason why divers and snorkelers find Lionfish so alluring also makes for incredible jewelry designs… which helps conserve the reef by bringing awareness to the issue.”
 Lisette went on to say, “We will never get rid of them, but at least we can catch them, serve them and ultimately create a viable and sustainable fishing industry focused on Lionfish so that the over-fished populations can take a breath to re-populate.”

-When you don’t see lionfish regularly, you will immediately be enthralled when snorkeling or scuba diving by the vibrant red, white and black camouflage patterns found on the lionfish tail, mixed with the translucent spines.
-The uniqueness of the jewelry almost guarantees that you will be questioned where you got it from, providing the perfect opportunity for you to explain the impact of the lionfish in the Caribbean and ultimately spreading awareness of the issue.
+When you don’t see lionfish regularly, you will immediately be enthralled when snorkeling or scuba diving.
+The vibrant red, white and black camouflage patterns found on the lionfish tail, mixed with the translucent spines.
+The uniqueness of the jewelry almost guarantees that you will be questioned where you got it from.
+This provides the perfect opportunity for you to explain the impact of the lionfish in the Caribbean and ultimately spreading awareness of the issue.

 “Dive In”… and make your next destination Curaçao!
 The Lionfish are waiting!

 Visit Dive Travel Curaçao for more information.